jordanlambino/leagueoflegends-data-analysis/README.md

 To measure the dominance of those two regions, my project aims to analyze the win-rate of a certain champion (character), "Lee Sin," who is notorious for being one of the most difficult champions to master due to his versatile, complex abilities.
 In particular, my project attempts to answer the question: "How does the win-rate of Lee Sin in the LCK/LPL compare to the win-rate of Lee Sin across all Tier One teams?"

-To answer this question, I queried the dataset to only include Tier One Teams and kept the following columns: "league", "gamelength", "side", "firstblood", "golddiffat15", and "gameid".
-Additionally, I changed the title of the column "result" to "won", for comprehendibility and created a column named "team_kdratio" representing the number of kills divided by the number of deaths.
-Lastly, This amounted to a total of 350 rows and 10 columns.

 **Description of Columnns**
 - ***won***: True if the team won, False otherwise